-Students who wish to drop from a course should always make official contact via phone or email with Grace Online Academic Advising.
+Students who wish to drop from a course should always make official contact via phone or email with the Grace OSS Coach.

 - Students who do not attend or participate in any sessions of a course within the first or second week can be administratively dropped from their course as initiated by the instructor, advisor, or other administrators.
 The course will not be transcribed on the student's record.

 - Account implications include:

 - 100% tuition refund

 - 100% resource fee refund

 - \$100 processing fee

-- If a student has already received textbooks for the courses it is recommended that the student contact Slingshotedu.com to request a return shipping label to return the text(s) for credit.
-Many courses change books or update editions without notice.
-Books that are not returned are subject to additional fees.